Click on these filters to improve your results.

 2200 Halethorpe Farms Rd Baltimore MD 21227

-Maryland New Directions (MND) is a 44-year-old award winning non-profit organization offering no-cost employment coaching and specialized career training programs for Baltimore area residents, ages 18-60 years of age.
+Maryland New Directions (MND) is a an award-winning nonprofit organization that offers free employment coaching and specialized career training programs for Baltimore area residents, ages 18-60 years of age.
 MND works with over 350 motivated job-seekers annually, most of whom face significant obstacles in finding a job or establishing a new career.
+MND’s holistic approach and valuable employer partnerships create opportunity for long-term careers and remarkable outcomes that include industry-recognized credentials, a livable wage ($12.25/hourly average), and an impressive employment retention rate of 82.5% (1 yr) for graduates

 2700 N Charles St Suite 200 Baltimore MD 21218